blynkkk/blueprints/Particle Quickstart/README.md

 ## Introduction
 This blueprint will help quickly set up bi-directional communication between any Particle hardware and Blynk.
 You will be able to control an LED from the BLynk mobile app and web dashboard and monitor data sent from the Particle hardware.
-This project can be easily upgraded to serve a specific use case, like monitoring the fleet ...
+This project can be upgraded to serve a specific use case, like controlling irrigation system on the farm or monitoring the fleet of street cleaning vehicles.

 ### Functional Requirements
 - The firmware on the Particle hardware will push data that includes an integer value and a floating point number (simulated sensor value or other source) at a regular interval of every 5 minutes (adjustable in the firmware).